clawpack/doc/doc/googleearth_plotting.rst

   Latitude range used to place the PNG figure on Google Earth.
   *This setting will override any limits set as `plotaxes` attributes.  **Required**

+.. attribute:: kml_use_for_initial_view : boolean

+  Set to `True` if this figure should be used to determine the initial camera position in Google Earth.
+The initial camera position will be centered over this figure, and at an elevation equal to approximately twice the width of the figure, in meters.

 .. attribute:: kml_figsize :  [size_x_inches,size_y_inches]